ste-dtst/nmpde-project/README.md

 - Use an `AffineConstraints` object to distibute local to global and implement adaptive mesh refinement via `SolutionTransfer` and the `solver_should_restart` function.
 Is there any *caveat* in using constraints with two different linear systems to be solved?

-- The Jacobian matrix is symmetric.
-Is it also positive definite for suitable values of the gamma parameter in Nitsche's method?
+- The matrices $M$ and $J$ are symmetric, hence the matrix of the linearized system $M - \gamma_{RK} J$ is symmetric too.
+Is it also positive definite for suitable values of the `gamma` parameter in Nitsche's method?
 If so, or even if it is not, could it be interesting to provide a custom solver (PCG or MINRES) also for the linearized system?
-However, I encountered some implementation problems due to gamma (the one in the linearized system) being provided by SUNDIALS but unknown to me.
-See in other_files/temp_dummy.cc for further explanations.
+However, I encountered some implementation problems due to $\gamma_{RK}$ (the one in the linearized system) being provided by SUNDIALS but unknown to me.
+See in `other_files/temp_dummy.cc` for further explanations.

 - Is there a way to get from SUNDIALS a "history" of the time step size during the integration process?